jessesquires/swift-proposal-analyzer/README.md

 - The [`swift-evolution`](https://github.com/apple/swift-evolution) repo is a [git submodule](https://git-scm.com/book/en/v2/Git-Tools-Submodules).
 This is how proposals are synced to stay updated.
 - `main.swift` is a swift script that generates playground pages for all of the proposals.
 You can open `proposal-page-generator.xcodeproj` to modify the script.
+- `ProposalAnalyzer.xcodeproj` is a CocoaTouch framework that includes all the source code and the playground.
+This framework is imported in the playground.
-- `swift-proposal-analyzer.playground` is the main playground that contains:
+- `swift-proposal-analyzer.playground` is the playground (part of the `.xcodeproj`) that contains:
     - All of the proposals as playground pages
     - All of the proposals as raw `Resources/`
-    - The analyzer code
+    - Examples
 - `update_proposals.sh` is a bash script that does the following:
     1. Updates the `swift-evolution` submodule
     2. Copies the proposals from the submodule directory, into the playground `Resources/` directory